I was born in

 .

-I used to be a musician, in New York City.
+I used to live in New York City.
 From about 1990 to 2003 I played drums, guitar, and bass on many records and at shows.

-Here are a few samples of my work as a musician.
+Here are a few samples of my work from that time.